Burnley F.C.: Records and statistics

 The team's longest unbeaten run in the top tier was between 6 September 1920 and 25 March 1921, to which they remained unbeaten for 30 games on their way to the First Division title.
 It stood as the longest stretch without defeat in a single English professional league season until Arsenal bettered it in 2003–04.
-Burnley set their longest unbeaten run in any division during the 2024–25 Championship season, going without defeat in the final 33 matches.
-They also matched or broke several English league records that season, including the lowest goals conceded-per-game average (0.35; 16 goals in 46 matches), the joint-most clean sheets (30, equalling Port Vale's 1953–54 side), becoming the first team to avoid conceding more than one goal in any league fixture, and the first to gain at least 100 points in a specific division (Championship) on two separate occasions (101 in 2022–23 and 100 in 2024–25).
+Burnley set their longest unbeaten run in any division during the 2024–25 EFL Championship season, going without defeat in the final 33 matches.
+They also matched or broke several English league records that season, including the lowest goals conceded-per-game average (0.35; 16 goals in 46 matches), the joint-most clean sheets (30, equalling Port Vale's 1953–54 side), becoming the first team to avoid conceding more than one goal in any league fixture, and the first to twice gain at least 100 points in a specific division (EFL Championship; 101 in 2022–23 and 100 in 2024–25).

 The club's highest home attendance is 54,775, for an FA Cup third round match against Huddersfield Town on 23 February 1924; Burnley's record home attendance in the league is 52,869, for a First Division game against Blackpool on 11 October 1947.
 The highest transfer fee received is the £31 million (plus add-ons and a sell-on clause) paid by Manchester City for James Trafford in 2025, which also made him the most expensive British goalkeeper in history.
 The highest transfer fee paid by Burnley is the circa £23 million paid to Chelsea for midfielder Lesley Ugochukwu in 2025.
 Bob Kelly broke the world transfer record in 1925, when he moved for a fee of £6,500 from Burnley to Sunderland.